Trishelle Barton, OD

 Professionally, Dr. Barton has served as president of the Lane County Optometric Society in Eugene, Oregon and vice-president of the Northern Colorado Optometric Association in Fort Collins, as well as a consultant on the leadership team for the Early Intervention Council.
 Dr. Barton is a member of the Kansas Optometric Association, the American Optometric Association’s Cornea and Contact Lenses division, and the College of Optometrists in Vision Development.

-Dr. Barton in the News!
+Dr. Barton in Local News!

 Learn how Dr. Barton’s decided to become an optometrist and her passion for children’s vision in her interview with the Wichita Eagle.
 (Just click on the Eagle logo.)